lgarron/clipboard-polyfill/README.md

 ### Limitations

 - In Microsoft Edge, it seems to be impossible to detect whether the copy action actually succeeded ([Edge Bug #14110451](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14110451/), [Edge Bug #14080262](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080262/)). `clipboard-polyfill` will always call `resolve()` in Edge.
-- In Microsoft Edge, only the *first* data type you specify is copied to the clipboard ([Edge Bug #14080506](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080506/)).
+- In Microsoft Edge, only the *last* data type you specify is copied to the clipboard ([Edge Bug #14080506](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080506/)).
   - `DataTransfer` and `clipbard.DT` keep track of the order in which you set items.
-If you care which data type Edge copies, call `setData()` with that data type first.
+If you care which data type Edge copies, call `setData()` with that data type last.
 - On iOS Safari ([WebKit Bug #177715](https://bugs.webkit.org/show_bug.cgi?id=177715)) and Internet Explorer, only text copying works.
   - On iOS Safari, `clipboard-polyfill` needs to use the DOM to copy, so the text will be copied as rich text. `clipboard-polyfill` attempts to use shadow DOM in order to avoid some of the page formatting (e.g. background color) from affecting the copied text.
 However, such formatting might be copied if shadow DOM is not available.
   - In other browsers, writing copy data that does *not* include the `text/plain` data type will succeed, but also show a console warning:

 > clipboard.write() was called without a `text/plain` data type.
 On some platforms, this may result in an empty clipboard.
-Call clipboard.suppressWarnings() to suppress this warning.
+Call `clipboard.suppressWarnings()` to suppress this warning.

 - `clipboard-polyfill` attemps to avoid changing the document selection or modifying the DOM.
-However, `clipboard-polyfill` will automatically fall back to using them if needed:
+However, `clipboard-polyfill` will automatically fall back to using such techniques if needed:
   - On iOS Safari, the user's current selection will be cleared.
 This *should* not happen on other platforms unless there are unanticipated bugs.
 (Please [file an issue](https://github.com/lgarron/clipboard-polyfill/issues/new) if you observe this!)
   - On iOS Safari and under certain conditions on desktop Safari ([WebKit Bug #177715](https://bugs.webkit.org/show_bug.cgi?id=156529)), `clipbard-polyfill` needs to add a temporary element to the DOM.
 This will trigger a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) if you have attached one to `document.body`.
 Please [file an issue](https://github.com/lgarron/clipboard-polyfill/issues/new) if you'd like to discuss how to detect temporary elements added by `clipboard-polyfill`.
 - `read()` currently only works in Internet Explorer.
   - Internet Explorer can only read `text/plain` values from the clipboard.
 - Internet Explorer does not have a native `Promise` implementation, so the standalone build file for `clipboard-polyfill` also includes `stefanpenner`'s [`es6-promise` polyfill](https://github.com/stefanpenner/es6-promise).
 This adds significant size to the build.
 Please [file an issue](https://github.com/lgarron/clipboard-polyfill/issues/new) if you're interested in a minimal build without Internet Explorer support.
-- Microsoft Edge (at least version <17) does not write `text/html` to the clipboard using the Windows `CF_HTML` clipboard format ([Edge Bug #14372529](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14372529/)), which prevents other programs (including other browsers) from recognizing the copied HTML data ([issue #73](https://github.com/lgarron/clipboard-polyfill/issues/73)). `clipboard-polyfill` currently does not attempt to work around this issue.
+- Microsoft Edge (at least EdgeHTML version <17) does not write `text/html` to the clipboard using the Windows `CF_HTML` clipboard format ([Edge Bug #14372529](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14372529/)), which prevents other programs (including other browsers) from recognizing the copied HTML data ([issue #73](https://github.com/lgarron/clipboard-polyfill/issues/73)). `clipboard-polyfill` currently does not attempt to work around this issue.